 Support during this time

 Discussing end-of-life care is scary, stressful and can be depressing.
-Reach out to your support system to cope with your emotions during this time.
+Reach out to your lung cancer support system to cope with your emotions during this time.
 Here are some tips:

 - Journal about your emotions